 - Gasping or Deep Breath- The brain is telling the body it is deprived of oxygen since the pet has stopped breathing.
 The body responds by gasping for air.

 - Muscle twitching- As it shuts down, the brain may send signals to the muscles.
 Stored energy is released.

 - Release of urine and bowels- The muscles that hold urine and stools will relax and allow them to be released.

 - Eyes- The eyes remain open after the pet is deceased.

 Question: What are my options for the body?

 Answer: The client can choose to take the pet home to bury as they wish.
 In cases of death due to disease (Parvovirus, Blastomycosis, unknown cause, etc), this is not encouraged due to the possibility of spreading the disease.
 Also, please check with local ordinances to ensure you are allowed to bury pets on your property.

-Bemidji Veterinary Hospital offers cremation services on site in our hospital.
+Bemidji Veterinary Hospital offers cremation services on-site in our hospital.
 Clients can choose to have the pet cremated and receive the remains back in the form of ashes.
-If the client choses to not have the remains returned, the ashes will be collected with those of other pets and spread in a private field.
+If the client chooses to not have the remains returned, the ashes will be collected with those of other pets and spread in a private field.
 Urns, keepsakes, and other memorials can be found on our website.

 Question: What about my other pets?